North Korea Demolishes Its Nuclear Test Site In A 'Huge Explosion'

 North Korea closed its nuclear test site in spectacular fashion Thursday, blasting the site in what one observer described as a "huge explosion."

 "You could feel it.
-Dust came at you, the heat came at you," reported Sky News' Asia Correspondent Tom Chesire, a British broadcaster who was invited to the demolition.
+Dust came at you, the heat came at you," reported Sky News' Asia Correspondent Tom Cheshire, a British broadcaster who was invited to the demolition.

 International media were assembled in view of the Punggye-ri test site, about 500 meters (1,640 feet) away, according to Sky.
 North Korea claims it tested six underground nuclear devices at the facility.